-Components of the ideal experience you WANT How the idea for your students. college has a

-How the ideal experience differs from what your college has done in the past.

-Draft a compelling vision statement about what the ideal or desired experience will accomplish for students.
+Components of the ideal experience you WANT for your students.
+How the ideal experience differs from what your college has done in the past. or desired experience will accomplish for students.
 NOTE: Make sure your statement is concise but aspirational!
-It should articulate an enterprise that people will WANT to be part of and allow them to see how their daily work could contribute to its culmination.
+It she part of and allow them to see how their daily work could co